Less Pain, More Energy

 To do: Close your fingers, making a fist.
 Then, open and extend the fingers as straight as possible.
 Repeat this exercise, gradually increasing up to 20 times, twice daily.
 To make it harder, squeeze a foam or sponge ball about the size of a tennis ball.
 Release and extend your fingers.

 Keep Wrists Flexible

-Perform an Elbow Stretch
+Try an Elbow Stretch

 To do: With your arm extended, parallel to the floor, position your palm face up.
-Using your opposite hand, grab hold of the fingers and pull the palm of the extended hand toward the floor.
+Using your opposite hand, grab hold of the fingers, and pull the palm of the extended hand toward the floor.
 Hold for 30 seconds.
 Now, do the same exercise, except this time turn your palm face down.
 Using the opposite hand, push the top of your extended fingers and hand down toward the floor.
 Hold for 30 seconds.

 Try Hip Rotation